 Tony Awards 2023: Here's the list of major winners with photos

-The 76th Tony Awards is currently airing on CBS and Paramount+.
-Below is the full list of 2023 Tony Award nominees with winners marked in bold as they're announced.
-We'll be updating the list of major winners throughout the night.
+The 76th Tony Awards wrapped up at the United Palace Sunday night.
+Below is the list of major 2023 Tony Award nominees with winners marked in bold.
+The complete list of winners is here.

 Best Musical